March 12, 2020

 There’s a pause, but she quickly recognizes the voice.
 “Dad?”

 Another pause.
-Portis’eyes fill with tears.
+Portis’ eyes fill with tears.
 “I’ve missed you, darling,”

 “What the heck, Dad?
-It’s been fifteen years.
 I’ve missed you, too.”

 “I was dumb.”